-Their preferred habitat consists specifically of riverbanks in tropical rainforests, and their primary period of activity consists of the warm tropical daytime.
+Its preferred habitat consists specifically of riverbanks in tropical rainforests, and its primary period of activity consists of the warm tropical daytime.

-These creatures possess a truly omnivorous diet and will consume virtually anything.
-Their principal foods, however, include roots, leaves, fruits, and insects.
+This creature possesses a truly omnivorous diet and will consume virtually anything.
+Its principal foods, however, include roots, leaves, fruits, and insects.

 Males usually live solitary lives, while females typically live in groups, including the young.
 These groups can also occasionally number as many as 84 individuals.

-Hunting of these creatures now thankfully constitutes a crime.
+Hunting of this amazing animal now thankfully constitutes a crime.
 Yet, it continues, which of course severely threatens the mammal’s existence.
 In addition, habitat loss due to commercial logging represents a serious threat as well.

 By the way, the African Bush Pig is another African pig worth checking out.